traefik/traefik/docs/content/https/acme.md

 Traefik automatically tracks the expiry date of ACME certificates it generates.

-If there are less than 30 days remaining before the certificate expires, Traefik will attempt to renew it automatically.
+By default, if there are less than 30 days remaining before the certificate expires, Traefik will attempt to renew it automatically.
+[This amount of time is configurable](#renewbeforeexpiry).

 !!! info ""
     Certificates that are no longer used may still be renewed, as Traefik does not currently check if the certificate is being used before renewing.